lingtalfi/DocTools/README.md

 DocTools provides 4 main components:

-- a parser, which scan a code base and returns information out of it (like the class names, the method names, the properties, the comments, the doc comment tags, ...)
+- a **parser**, which scans a code base and returns information out of it (like the class names, the method names, the properties, the comments, the doc comment tags, ...)
-- a report page: an html page which tells you what's missing in your doc (for instance class XX doesn't have a comment, or this property of this class doesn't declare the "@var" tag, ...)
+- a **report page**: an html page which tells you what's missing in your doc (for instance class XX doesn't have a comment, or this property of this class doesn't declare the "@var" tag, ...)
-- a docTool syntax: which extends the markdown syntax so that we can create documentation more intuitively
+- a **docTool syntax**: which extends the markdown syntax so that we can create documentation more intuitively
-- a documentation generator: which creates the documentation pages for you, based on a templates/widgets system that you create for your needs
+- a **documentation generator**: aka [DocBuilder](https://github.com/lingtalfi/DocTools/blob/master/doc/api/DocTools/DocBuilder/DocBuilder.md) which creates the documentation pages for you, based on a templates/widgets system that you create for your needs